tybottorff/bottorffdocs/notes/literature_notes.md

  - **doesn't seem to be the case here that alternative splicing (as a source of neoantigens) is increased in irAE patients and irAEs were caused by increased neoantigen load, so their model instead is that splicing's effects on irAE risk instead perhaps due to altered protein function i.e. alternative splice variant has different function that leads to irAEs**
 # Pan-MHC and cross-species prediction of T cell receptor-antigen binding
  - new AI assisted method
+# Partial exhaustion of CD8 T cells and clinical response to teplizumab in new-onset type 1 diabetes
+ - **population of partially (not terminally) exhausted CD8s accumulated in responders and expand after treatment, high levels of EOMES TF, effector molecules, inhibitory receptors like TIGIT and KLRG1**
+ - not terminally exhausted because TIGIT ligand addition further downregulates their activation
 # Patient HLA class I genotype influences cancer response to checkpoint blockade immunotherapy
 ## Abstract
  - HLA-I loci heterozygosity associated with better survival (3 major HLA-I genes: A-C)